Say Hello to One of the Finest New Piano Talents in America.

 Launched Career When He Was Four Years Old

-When Kory was a few years old, he shocked his parents when he toddled to the piano and played the melody to John Williams “Theme from Superman.”
+When Kory was four years old, he shocked his parents when he toddled to the piano and played the melody to John Williams “Theme from Superman.”
 At the age of four, he became involved with the Kentucky Opry at the Mountain Arts Center in Prestonsburg, Kentucky.

 Kory Caudill has a new album out called.
 “Tree of Life.”
 And guess what?
 He self-funded it by playing studio gigs and touring with Justin Moore and Brad Paisley.
 And versatile?
 Rock, Jazz, Classical, Country, Boogie Woogie and more.
 Kory describes his style as “Yanni Meets Eastern Kentucky.”